Editorial Specifications for independent digital publisher Home for the Harvest are presented below.

 Home For The Harvest uses a three-step Editorial Review Process.

-The first step in our Editorial Review Process is submission of the piece by the author.
+The first step in our Editorial Review Process is the submission of the piece by the author.
 Once received, the piece is assessed against the assigned topic to ensure it answers the main questions and covers the topic as expected.
 The piece is either accepted, rejected, or (less frequently) a revision is requested.

 Edits are made by the Editor to bring the piece in alignment with our publisher guidelines.
 In select cases, as with our downloadable Garden Planner (and the accompanying articles), the text and visuals are also reviewed by an Ornamental Horticulturalist for technical correctness.

-The third step in the process is production of the individual website page for the content.
+The third step in the process is the production of the individual website page for the content.
 Text is uploaded and formatted, images are re-sized and inserted, and metadata entered.
 The content is then proofread and published.

-Mary-Jane Duford, Editor
+Mary Jane Duford, Editor